dcunited001/dcunited001.github.io/_posts/2016-06-01-im-not-religious-im-spiritual-1-God-is-not-dead.md

 A [Fixpoint](https://en.wikipedia.org/wiki/Fixed-point_combinator),
-from lambda calculus, is a good math metaphor for an [archetype](https://en.wikipedia.org/wiki/Archetype), which is like a metaphysical apex, prototypical for some concept.
+from lambda calculus, is a good math metaphor for an [archetype](https://en.wikipedia.org/wiki/Archetype), which is like a metaphysical apex that is prototypical for some concept.
 An archetype can be referenced by, compared with, or meshed with other concepts, yet never equated to or surpassed by a concept, with regard to what that archetype represents.
+For example, the flood is an archetype for calamity and disaster.

 Myth and religion shape how these archetypes are woven together and, in doing so, mould our minds and embed invaluable artifacts and